 Domestic Abuse Teams

 - Western Areas – 01284 774007

 Karma Nirvana – is a UK registered Charity that supports victims and survivors of Forced Marriage and Honour Based Abuse.

 PHOEBE – a Suffolk charity promoting of health, opportunity, equality, benevolence and empowerment for black and ethnic minority women and children.

 Aanchal – Helpline offering telephone support, emotional counselling and group work.
 Specifically for Asian women affected by domestic abuse.
 Languages offered are: English, Bengali, Gujarati, Hindi, Punjabi, Sylheti, Tamil, Urdu

 Victim Support – We are the national charity giving free and confidential help to victims of crime, witnesses, their family, friends and anyone else affected across England and Wales.
 We also speak out as a national voice for victims and witnesses and campaign for change.

 Victims Information Service – Government information service for victims of crime or abuse.

 SafeLives – A national charity dedicated to ending domestic abuse.
 Previously called Co-ordinated Action Against Domestic Abuse (Caada), we chose our new name because we’re here for one simple reason: to make sure all families are safe.

-Elder Abuse – The Uk’s only national helpline dedicated to the abuse of older people and vulnerable adults, providing emotional support, advice and information on elder abuse
+Action on Elder Abuse – The UK’s only national helpline dedicated to the abuse of older people and vulnerable adults, providing emotional support, advice and information on elder abuse

 Men’s Advice Line – A confidential helpline for men experiencing domestic violence from a partner or ex-partner (or from other family members).
 We help by: giving you time to tell your story; offering emotional support; providing practical advice; signposting you to other services for specialist help